More than 5.5 million people from Britain live overseas and leave the country at a rate of around 2,000 a week.

 Australia and North America are the favoured places for British expats to move to – both with expat populations of 1.3 million.

-Sunshine, a laid-back lifestyle, and cheaper cost of living make retiring in Spain very popular and the next most popular place for UK expats, with a population of 761,000 Brits.
+Sunshine, a laid-back lifestyle, and a cheaper cost of living make retiring in Spain very popular and the next most popular place for UK expats, with a population of 761,000 Brits.

 The expat population spreads over 158 countries, with 40 having more than 10,000 Brits living within their borders.
 Many UK are based in other countries for employment and may return once their contract is over, a popular destination for UK expats to live and work is Dubai, UAE.